alexpilotti/markuptest/README.md

 | _ntp_use_dhcp_config_ | Set NTP from DHCP | _False_ |

-### cloudbaseinit.plugins.windows.mtu.MTUPlugin
+#### cloudbaseinit.plugins.windows.mtu.MTUPlugin

-Sets the network interfaces MTU based on the value probived by the DHCP server options, if available.
+Sets the network interfaces MTU based on the value provided by the DHCP server options, if available.

 This is particularly useful for cases in which a lower MTU value is required